SwiftIDK/MemrisePointHack/README.md

 # Memrise Point Hack
 This is a little tool that allows you to increase your points on Memrise!

+# !!
+THIS TOOL NO LONGER WORKS !!
+Memrise has updated how they do their end of session requests.
+Both by changing the URL and removing bonus points (as far as I can tell), which was what was used to increment points.
+At first glance there isn't an obvious fix and to be honest since I don't use this anymore, I don't really inntend to look for one.
+If you used this tool, I hope you enjoyed your days of getting around homework 😜

 ## Disclaimer
 This tool should be used for educational purposes only.
 The creator shall not be held responsible for any unforeseen circumstances caused by this script.